Simulation of Beam-Beam Effects and Tevatron Experience: Summary and discussion

 \section{Summary and discussion}

-Over the past two years Tevatron routinely operated at the values of head-on beam-beam tune shift for both proton and antiproton beams exceeding 0.02.
-The transverse emittance of antiprotons is a factor of 3 to 5 smaller than the proton emittance.
-This creates significantly different conditions for the two beams.
+Over the last four years of the Collider Run II, Tevatron routinely operated at the values of head-on beam-beam tune shift for both proton and antiproton beams exceeding 0.02.
+The transverse emittance of antiprotons was a factor of 3 to 5 smaller than the proton emittance.
+This created significantly different conditions for the two beams.

-Beam-beam effects in antiprotons are dominated by long range interactions at four collision points with minimal separation.
-After the separation at these points was increased to 6$\sigma$ no adverse effects are observed in antiprotons at present proton intensitites.
+Beam-beam effects in antiprotons were dominated by long range interactions at four parasitic collision points with minimal separation.
+After the separation at these points was increased to 6$\sigma$ no adverse effects were observed in antiprotons at nominal proton intensitites.

-On the contrary, protons experience life time degradation due to head-on collisions with the beam of smaller transverse size.
-Correction of chromatic $\beta$-function in the final focus and reduction of betatron tune chromaticity increased dynamic aperture and improved proton beam life time.
+On the contrary, protons experienced intensity lifetime degradation due to head-on collisions with the beam of smaller transverse size.
+Correction of chromatic $\beta$-function in the final focus and reduction of betatron tune chromaticity increased the dynamic aperture and improved proton beam lifetime.

-Simulation of beam-beam effects developed for the Tevatron correctly describes many observed features of the beam dynamics, has predictive power and has been used to support changes of the machine configuration.
+Weak-strong simulation of the beam-beam effects in the Tevatron with Lifetrac code correctly describes many observed features of the beam dynamics, has predictive power and has been used to initiate modifications of the machine configuration.

-Further increase of the beam intensities is limited by the space available on the tune diagram near the current working point.
-A change of the tune working point from 0.58 to near the half integer resonance would allow as much as 30\% increase of intensities but requires a lengthy commissioning period which makes it inlikely that this improvement will be realized during the time remaining in Run II.
+Further increase of the beam intensities was limited by the space available on the tune diagram near the operational working point.
+A change of the tune working point from 0.58 to near the half integer resonance would allow as much as 30\% increase of intensities but would require a lengthy commissioning period which rendered this improvement impossible in the Tevatron Collider Run II.